Zany-Zachary1/LinuxPortsCPP/README.md

 # LinuxPortsCPP
 Linux ports for c++ programs
-All you have to do is go into the LinuxPortsCPP folder, and type `./foo.out` where `foo` is the name of the cpp program.
+All you have to do is go into the LinuxPortsCPP-master folder, and type `./foo.out` where `foo` is the name of the cpp program.

 # Curt.out